donsheehy/ds2viz/planning.md

 When defining styles, it often makes sense to start from a base style and then extend or modify it.
 This is also true for multi-styles (i.e. lists of styles).
-Numerical styles should support a `d` version that indicates the change from the inherited style.
-For example `dradius` would give the change in the radius.
+Numerical styles should support a `d_` version that indicates the change from the inherited style.
+For example `d_radius` would give the change in the radius.

 ## Dynamic Connectivity and Dependencies